vfile/vfile-reporter/readme.md

 You can use this package whenever you want to display a report about what occurred while processing to a human.

+There are [other reporters][reporters] that display information differently listed in vfile.

 ## Install

 This package is [ESM only][esm].